Kaibalya27/Laptop-price-predictor/README.md

 3.The system will utilize the trained model to calculate and display the predicted price.

 ## Our Team
 If you have any inquiries or encounter any issues, feel free to reach out.
-Our team is here to assist you and ensure you have a smooth experience.
+Our team is here to assist you and ensure you have a good experience.
 Don't hesitate to contact us with any concerns or feedback.

 ### Shreya Tripathy